Pujadhameja/university-library/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS, 3D Island is a website project.
-The primary goal is to demonstrate the developer's skills in a unique manner that creates a lasting impact.
+Built with Next.js, TypeScript, and Postgres, the University Library Management System is a production-grade platform featuring a public-facing app and an admin interface.
+It offers advanced functionalities like seamless book borrowing with reminders and receipts, robust user management, automated workflows, and a modern, optimized tech stack for real-world scalability.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.